KurtisEberhardt/KurtisEberhardt/README.md

 ### My name is Kurtis!
 I'm an artist with an interest in web development and game design.
 My main passion is video games and I wish to work as a production artist for a game company either in a freelance or as a full time inhouse artist.
 I hope one day to be able to design my own worlds and games at either my own game studio or my own art studio.
-Until then, I'm pursuing an education at Boise CodeWorks to work as a junior software developer.
+Until then, I am working as a teacher's assistant at CodeWorks in Boise!
 I hope to use the skills I learn to get experience working in the technology field so I can translate that into my own future ambitions.

 Thanks for stopping by!